JSpeedie/G2ME-legacy/README.md

 Stands for use-**g**ames.
 Takes no arguments, but has no effect unless it precedes an input flag (`-b` or `-B`).

-The `g` flag tells G2ME to calculate the Glicko ratings on a per-game basis.
+The `-g` flag tells G2ME to calculate the Glicko ratings on a per-game basis.
 If not set, the default is to calculate on a by-set basis.
 This means if the set count is 3-2, 7-0 or 2-1, Glicko only sees this as 1 win for the first player.
 This default was chosen to avoid giving Glicko points for successes that